Skip to primary navigation Skip to content Skip to footer

 Locals come here daily.
 Visitors come here once and immediately understand why we live here.

 Local tip: Show up about 45 minutes before sunset to get a parking spot.
-The Eastern shore of the bay faces west, which means we get sunsets the entire Gulf Coast envies.
+The Eastern shore faces west, which means we get sunsets the entire Gulf Coast envies.
 Bring your camera.
-You won’t regret it.

 3. Visit the Fairhope Museum of History